What I am attempting to do with the information on this page is to help people connect the dots between:

 Here are a fairly large selection.

-I recommend you 'drip feed' them ie: one or two at a a time or it will all be a bit overwhelming (if it isn't already!)
+I recommend you ‘drip feed’ them ie: one or two at a a time or it can be a bit overwhelming …

 The ‘Explain Pain’ text and related items by Dr David S. Butler and Prof G. Lorimer Moseley are available for purchase via the button link to the right.